 Looked at from another angle, for every 10 years an investor waits before investing, the final value of their portfolio is halved:

 Having touted the benefits of investing as early as possible, it’s easy to forget the real-world constraints of investing early.
-Investing when we’re young means putting money away when we’re the poorest we will ever be.
+Investing when we’re young means putting money away when we’re the poorest we’ll ever be.
 Cash becomes more valuable to us the less we have of it, so we’re far more likely to spend it than invest it when we’re younger.
 Not to mention that necessities like food, heat, and rent consume a larger percentage of our income in the early years, meaning less is left for other uses, including investing.
 It’s for this reason that many people decide to delay investing until they can afford to contribute more meaningful chunks of their salary to their pension scheme.
 But what happens to an investor’s final pot if they decide to wait until they’re earning more money to start saving?

 Investors who delay contributions are not missing out on the early years of the compounding benefit, but the later years.
 With the later years providing exponentially larger gains than the early years, investors miss out on the most important and most lucrative part of investing: